 g) For each data-carrying subcarrier, find the closest constellation point and compute the Euclidean distance from it.

 h) Compute the RMS average of all errors in a PPDU.
-It is given by
+It is given by equation (17-28).

+NOTE – The derotation in step f) might include correction of sampling drift offset.
+An equivalent procedure might perform a time domain correction of sampling drift offset according to a single parameter estimated using any feature(s) in the PPDU.

 <Now insert option 2 or option 3 here>